 as considered in Ref.~\cite{Gross:2017dan} in the context of dark matter.
-The third term explicitly breaks the $\rU(1)$ phase rotation symmetry of $\Phi$ to $\mbb{Z}_2$ and generates the pseudo Nambu-Goldstone boson (pNGB) mass.
-The parameter $m_\chi (\geq0)$ is called as the soft-breaking mass.
-For a transformation $\Phi \mapsto e^{i \pi /2} \Phi$, the action is invariant under a sign flip of $m_\chi^2$, $m_\chi^2 \mapsto - m_\chi^2$.
-That implies we can impose $m_\chi^2 \geq 0$ consistently in the model.
-The ultraviolet completeness of this pNGB mass term is not specified in this paper, but its origin is discussed in several works~\cite{Abe:2020iph,Okada:2020zxo,Abe:2021byq,Okada:2021qmi,Abe:2022mlc,Liu:2022evb}.
+The third term explicitly breaks the $\rU(1)$ phase-rotation symmetry of $\Phi$ down to $\mbb{Z}_2$ and generates the pseudo Nambu-Goldstone boson (pNGB) mass.
+The parameter $m_\chi (\geq0)$ is referred to as the soft-breaking mass.
+Under the transformation $\Phi \mapsto e^{i \pi /2} \Phi$, the action is invariant under the sign flip $m_\chi^2 \mapsto - m_\chi^2$, which implies that we can consistently impose $m_\chi^2 \geq 0$ in the model.
+The ultraviolet completeness of this soft-breaking mass term is not specified in this paper, but possible origins are discussed in several works~\cite{Abe:2020iph,Okada:2020zxo,Abe:2021byq,Okada:2021qmi,Abe:2022mlc,Liu:2022evb}.

-We suppose that the scalar field $\Phi$ develops a non-vanishing VEV $v_\phi$.
-The stationary condition allows us to derive the relations among $\mu_\Phi^2$, $U_0$, and $v_\phi$, demanding that $U=0$ at the vacuum.
+We assume that the scalar field $\Phi$ acquires a non-vanishing VEV $v_\phi$.
+The stationary condition, together with the requirement that $U=0$ in the vacuum, yields relations among the parameters $\mu_\Phi$, $U_0$, and $v_\phi$.
 If we parameterize $\Phi$ in the non-linear representation as